 Wasteful and testimonial videos were most appealing On the last day of the focus group, participants watched four videos and shared their impressions.
 The first was a public service video from BC Hydro, "Wasteful", showing people engaged in ridiculous, socially-unacceptable wasteful behaviors - like leaving the water running all day, using up an entire box of tin foil to wrap one sandwich, and eating one bite out of an apple and throwing it away (and then another, and then another).
 At the end, a family leaves home (during the day) with the hall light on and the narrator says, "The most ridiculous thing about wasting energy is that we don't think it's ridiculous."
-Two other videos were testimonials - one from a <a href="https://homeowner.google.goog "They are trying to tell us we waste more than just energy in our lives and that we do not think it is a big deal.
+Two other videos were testimonials - one from a homeowner and another from a small business owner, and last video was a corporate commercial.
+While the "Wasteful" video elicited the strongest response with participants, it might have worked to send the wrong message.
+People hate waste, so this one really got under participants' skins.
+They also liked that it was amusing and wasn't preachy.
+But some of the comments indicated that perhaps the video was working to remind people how wasteful human beings are, rather than prompt thinking about what could be done via policy or regulations to address waste.
+It also made people think about how they are wasting more than just energy - water, food, plastic - just like the people in the video.
+Here are some of the comments: "They are trying to tell us we waste more than just energy in our lives and that we do not think it is a big deal.
 It did speak to me because I know I am a tiny bit guilty of some of those things.
 It made me tell myself to think more about wasting energy, food, everyday items."
 "Made me think about how wasteful we can be at times with water, electric and other things.
 They were telling us we need to be smarter and do our part in saving."
 "The video showed that people waste power, food, water etc. They are not power-using smart.
 This video did speak to me in some ways.
 For instance, sometimes I forget to turn lights off when left my home."
 "Interesting video!
 As a society we don't just waste power, we waste EVERYTHING!
 If we get into the habit of saving energy - we could save on everything!
 Saving power is just the first step.
 And we have lots of steps to take to curb our wasteful habits."
 The homeowner testimonial video also generated lots of positive responses from participants, though a few noted that it lacked the entertainment value and memorability of the "Wasteful" video: "The video says it all!
 "The Power of People" to make Changes!
 The small energy conservation steps undertaken in this video saved the homeowner here real CASH!
-If we could each save RESOURCE MEDIA | REPORT
+If we could each save